 Review by Frank Plowright

-The device that gives this book its title is an ancient artefact, looking as described, that exerts a level of control via the guiding intelligence of a malign entity while also permitting the wearer an array of extraordinary abilities.
+The device giving this book its title is an ancient artefact, looking as described, that exerts a level of control via the guiding intelligence of a malign entity while also permitting the wearer an array of extraordinary abilities.
 A key revelation is that the mystical forces within are also capable of maintaining contact with its other-dimensional counterparts.
 An Earth, therefore, where the President of the USA wears it, is not good news.

 That’s not the only threat set-up for the Avengers.
 They also have to deal with the recurring problem of tyrant from the future Kang, now meddling in the 19th century, and with the Squadron Supreme, a team of superheroes from another world.